finnjohnsen/jme-dyn4j/README.md

 ```

 ##Current state.
 Got solid item working (floor) and a couple of squares and circles bouncing on it.
+The controller is leaky and forcing you to use dyn4j classes.
+Needs to test on complex collision boxes.
+Needs a character control, not sure if that exists.

 Check BasicTest.groovy in src/test/groovy :